 Although people often just go to their nearest street corner to shoot the fireworks, then there are a couple of popular locations where people gather to watch the impressive display.

-Recommended places for shooting or watching fireworks are by Hallgrímskirkja church or Perlan.
-The area in front of Hallgrímskirkja church, surrounding the statue of Leifur Eiríksson is very popular with both locals and travellers, and is conveniently located downtown next to all the bars if you're heading that way afterwards.
+Recommended places for shooting or watching fireworks are by Hallgrimskirkja church or Perlan.
+The area in front of Hallgrimskirkja church, surrounding the statue of Leifur Eiriksson, is very popular with both locals and travelers and is conveniently located downtown next to all the bars if you're heading that way afterward.

-Anywhere that's up high with a view over the city is a good location, so the area around the Pearl at Öskjuhlíð is another popular location.
-Down by the seaside is also a good spot, so perhaps go to Ægissíða where a bonfire is lit earlier in the night, or to the Sun Voyager sculpture or Harpa Concert Hall.
-Or perhaps you want to see the fireworks mirrored in Reykjavík's City Pond; Tjörnin.
+Anywhere that's up high with a view over the city is a good location, so the area around Perlan at Oskjuhlid hill is another popular location.
+Down by the seaside is also a good spot, so perhaps go to Aegissida where a bonfire is lit earlier in the night, or to the Sun Voyager sculpture or Harpa Concert Hall.
+Yet another option is to see the fireworks mirrored in Reykjavik's lake Tjornin.

-After shooting fireworks at midnight people usually go to local house parties.
-If you know a local and get invited to a party, then be sure to take them up on the offer.
-Although bars are open until very late (or very early, depending on how you look at it) they may have an entry charge and likely a large queue and a large, very drunk, crowd.
-Normally bars close at 05:00, but they tend to stretch the opening hours a little longer on New Year's Eve.
-And there is always an afterparty to be found on New Year's Eve.
+After shooting fireworks at midnight, people usually go to local house parties.
+Although bars are open until very late (or very early, depending on how you look at it), they may have an entry charge and likely a large queue and a large, very drunk crowd.
+Normally bars close at around 5 AM but they tend to stretch the opening hours a little longer on New Year's Eve.

 There are several bonfires to choose from on New Year's Eve in Iceland.
-Within the greater Reykjavík area there are around 15-17 bonfires, but around 90 bonfires in the whole of Iceland.
-Most of them start at around 20:00 or 20:30 and are finished by 21:30 or 22:00, as that's when people go home to watch the annual TV comedy satire show.
+Within the greater Reykjavík area, there are around 15-17 bonfires, but around 90 bonfires in the whole of Iceland.
+Most of them start at around 8 or 8:30 PM and are finished by 9:30 or 10 PM, as that's when people go home to watch the annual TV comedy satire show.

-One of the largest ones in Reykjavík, and the most centrally located, is the one by the seaside on Ægissíða street in the West part of town.
+One of the largest ones in Reykjavik, and the most centrally located, is the one by the seaside on Aegissida street in the West part of town.

-There are often organised firework displays by the Icelandic Search and Rescue Teams accompanying the bonfires, and sometimes some singing that takes place.
-As this is early in the night and the sky hasn't filled up with smoke from the fireworks yet, then it's also possible to see the Northern Lights if they are out.
+There are often organized firework displays by the Icelandic Search and Rescue Teams accompanying the bonfires, and sometimes some singing takes place.
+As this is early in the night and the sky hasn't filled up with smoke from the fireworks yet, it's also possible to see the northern lights if they are out.

-People often dress up in fun outfits for New Year's Eve and put on funny hats or fabulous glitter make-up.
+As everybody is filled with a festive spirit at the turn of the year, people often dress up in fun outfits for New Year's Eve and put on funny hats or fabulous glitter makeup.
 Just make sure to wrap up warm as well!

-Before midnight on New Year's Eve people have a nice dinner, flock to bonfires around town and then watch a satirical comedy show on TV at 22:30 (literally everyone watches this and it becomes a common conversation topic in New Year's Eve parties - was it a good one this year, or a bad one?
-What was your favourite sketch?)
+Before midnight on New Year's Eve, people have a nice dinner, flock to bonfires around town and then watch a satirical comedy show on TV at 10:30 PM.
+Nearly every single Icelander watches this, and it has become a common conversation topic at New Year's Eve parties.
+Was it good?
+Was it bad?
+Was it better than last year's show?
+What was your favorite sketch?

-The TV program is called Áramótaskaup, or Skaupið for short.
-That translates to the New Year's Comedy, or simply The Comedy.
-It has been running since Iceland's main TV channel started in 1966, and has become an integral part of the nation's celebration of another year passing.
+The TV program is called Aramotaskaup, or Skaupid for short.
+That translates to the New Year's Spoof, or simply The Spoof.
+It has been running since Iceland's main TV channel started in 1966 and has become an integral part of the nation's celebration of another year passing.

 This 50-minute long TV program has multiple short sketches that make fun of the main events happening in the year that passed.
-Icelanders like to poke fun of themselves, and no-one is spared in this yearly comedy show, especially not the Icelandic politicians, artists or the president.
+Icelanders like to poke fun at themselves, and no one is spared in this yearly comedy show, especially not the Icelandic politicians, artists, or the president.